-I can answer most questions related to the identification of "mystery bugs" in NORTH AMERICA, including spiders.
+I answer insect and spider identification questions ONLY.
 Attach images if possible.
 No "what bit me?", "what do I feed this bug in captivity?", or science fair project questions please.
-No technical questions about insect physiology.
+NO TECHNICAL QUESTIONS ABOUT INSECT PHYSIOLOGY.

 Principal author, Kaufman Field Guide to Insects of North America.
 Professional entomologist employed previously at University of Massachusetts, Chase Studio, Inc., and Cincinnati Zoo; contract work for West Virginia Department of Natural Resources, Smithsonian Institution, and Portland (Oregon) State University.